• Skip to primary navigation

 For the chicken

-Chicken breasts – the recommended serving is 3 to 4 ounces per person.
-However, you are making this dish as part of a buffet you will need less.
+Chicken breasts - the recommended serving is 3 to 4 ounces per person.
+However, if you are making this dish as part of a buffet you will need less.
 This recipe is based on the assumption that this sweet and sour chicken will form an entire meal on its own.
-I’ve used skinless chicken breast fillets in this recipe, but you can also use chicken thigh fillets if you prefer the darker meat.
+I've used skinless chicken breast fillets in this recipe, but you can also use chicken thigh fillets if you prefer the darker meat.
 The instructions remain the same for either.

-Vegetables – you should allow one cup of vegetables per person.
+Vegetables - you should allow one cup of vegetables per person.
 You will need an onion cut into quarters and divided into petals.
-Sweet and sour chicken is traditionally made with green peppers but I don’t like green peppers so I’ve only used orange.
+Sweet and sour chicken is traditionally made with green peppers but I don't like green peppers so I've only used orange.
 You could also use either red or yellow peppers if you prefer.
-You will also need some very finely sliced carrot.
+You will also need some very finely sliced carrots.
 The easiest way to get really thin slices of carrot is to use a potato peeler to cut the carrot.

 Pineapple - you can swap out the vegetables for other vegetables of your choice, but don't leave out the pineapple.
 Sweet and sour chicken has to have pineapple in it.
 Full stop.
 You can use canned pineapple chunks (as I have done) or you can use fresh pineapple cut into chunks.
 However, bear in mind that you will have to cook the fresh pineapple for longer than canned, and you will also have to either juice the remaining pineapple or buy some pineapple juice for the sauce.
 My advice is to buy canned pineapple, it's easier.